 Photo of Ende Gelände International protests and demonstrations at the proposed site of the Brunsbüttel LNG terminal, July 31, 2021.
 Photo by: Ende Gelände

 The US must move toward a clean energy economy, and we need international allies to support our transition by refusing new polluting infrastructure here and abroad.
 More gas exports out of the Gulf Coast do not benefit the country and turn communities along the fracking cycle, from extraction to export, into sacrifice zones to polluting industry.
 The German Energy Minister Peter Altmaier called the proposed Brunsbüttel terminal “a gesture to our American friends.”
 But let’s be clear: it’s a gesture for fossil fuel companies only.
 Our communities deserve better.

-That’s why community members from the Coastal Bend are meeting with EPA Region 6 Administrator Dr. Nance on June 10 to share their stories and demand accountability from regulatory agencies and the fossil fuel industry.
+That’s why community members from the Coastal Bend are meeting with EPA Region 6 Administrator Dr. Nance today to share their stories and demand accountability from regulatory agencies and the fossil fuel industry.
 Their experiences include seeing the giant torch-like flare stack from Corpus Christi LNG from their windows, the LNG tanker ships speeding dangerously close to Portland homes, and the consistent explosions and water contamination from the oil & gas industry.
 But people like Dr. Nance help lead agencies that make incredibly important decisions that have real life impacts on local people’s health and environment.
 That’s why it’s critical that Dr. Nance visits these areas and hears from community members directly, and then incorporates their lived experiences and suggestions into decision making.
 This is how environmental justice for people of the Coastal Bend can actually happen.